camikazegreen/interview/README.md

 ## Automatically Generated Titles ##

 ### Why: ###
-Drupal does not allow you to simply not fill in a node's title—it's necessary, but in a person content type it doesn't make much sense to have it.
+Drupal does not allow you to simply not fill in a node's title-it's necessary, but in a person content type it doesn't make much sense to have it.
 The Automatic Nodetitles module makes it possible to hide a node's title and populate it with the first and last name fields.
 Instead of having a content manager put in the person's full name (in the title field) and then redundantly fill in the first and last name, they only have to put in the person's first and last name.
 This also makes it easier for developers to make views of people which can be sorted by last or first name, or make URLs based on part of a name (e.g. mysite.com/people/macaulay).

 ### Tokens: ###
 Entity Tokens is necessary because it provides tokens for generating the full name field.
 These tokens (with dashes, not underscores) translate apostrophes or any other type of special character (e.g. generates Taters O'Brian instead of Taters O&#039;Brian).